Lift at low Reynolds number: Introduction

 \subsection{Prelude: from soft lubrication to bulk elastohydrodynamics}

 Lipid vesicles, which are drops enclosed by a lipidic membrane, have been studied both in the vicinity of a wall and far from it, when deformed by a shear flow.
-We highlight here a selection of studies on these objects that explored in particular the transition between the near-wall and the far-wall regimes.
+We highlight here a selection of studies on these objects that explored in particular the transition between the near-wall and the far-wall regimes, that are identified by comparing the particle-to-wall distance with the typical particle size.